 Quebec has just announced a new process to help immigrants achieve permanent residency.
-It’s free to start your application, and the process is completed in three steps.
+It’s free to start your application, and you can complete the process in three steps.

-When the new system was adopted (by passing a proposal known as “Bill 9”), the government voided 16,000 residency applications that were already waiting to be processed.
-Prospects who may have already waited years for a response were asked to reapply under the new plan—effectively starting the process all over again.
-The new process was launched amid an ongoing and often controversial overhaul of immigration policies in Quebec.
+When the government adopted the new system (by passing a proposal known as “Bill 9”), it voided 16,000 existing residency applications.
+Therefore, applicants who may have already waited years for a response had to reapply—effectively starting the process all over again.
+The new process coincided with an overhaul of immigration policies in Quebec.

 - Application: Submit an “expression of interest” online (free).